coert/ha-eplucon/README.md

 - Monitor indoor temperature, vent RPM, brine circulation pump, and more in real-time.
 - Automatically update sensor data using Home Assistant's update coordinator.
+- Monitor all th-TOUCH zones controllers connected to an Eplucon unit (creates N more devices, with N being the number of connected controllers)

 ## Installation